Creating communicative opportunities

 Another strategy that can help identify communication opportunities is mapping the student’s social contacts.
 This process is known as ‘sociograms’ and is usually done as a classroom activity.

 Ask students to name peers/friends who are part of their social network.
-Teacher may ask the following questions:
+The teacher may ask the following questions:

 - Who would you most like to work with in a group activity?